YozoraXCII/Docs-Test/docs/config/libraries.md

           - file: config/Overlays.yml
     ```

-??? danger "Reset Overlays"
+#### Reset Overlays

+This will reset all posters to the desired source on each run until this attribute is set to `false`, and will reapply all overlays on each run, which will result in [image bloat](../pmm/essentials/scripts/image-cleanup.md).

 You can reset overlays from a library by adding `reset_overlays` to `overlay_path` and setting it to either `tmdb` or `plex` depending on where you want to source the images from.
 This will use the reset image when overlaying items in your library.

+???+ danger "Proceed with Caution"

     ```yaml
     libraries:
       TV Shows: